-3. MODE OF EVALUATION FOR CLINICAL COURSES
+2. MODE OF EVALUATION FOR CLINICAL COURSES

-- a) There shall be the following examinations: end of Junior Rotation, end of Senior Rotation, and Final University Examinations. - b) The end of Junior Rotation University Examination shall be done at the end of each Junior Rotation in the Fourth Year. - c) The end of Junior Rotation University Examination shall comprise written paper(s), Objectively Structured Clinical Examination (OSCE), Clinical and/or Oral Examinations. - d) The end of Senior Rotation or Final Qualifying Examination shall be at the end of Senior Rotation in the Fifth Year, and account for FA of the Final University Examination. - e) The end of Senior Rotation examination shall comprise written paper(s), OSCE, Clinical and/or Oral Examinations. - f) The Final University Examination shall be done at the end of the Fifth Year, during which External Examiners shall be invited. - g) The Final University Examination shall comprise written paper(s), OSCE, Clinical and/or Oral Examinations. - h) For each Clinical Rotation, there shall be at least two (2) Clinical FAs: - (i) Logbook wherein a student records prescribed cases clerked from outpatient clinics, wards, procedures observed/assisted, or performed; logbook shall contribute 50% to FA; - (ii) Mid-rotation assessment comprising a written paper in the form of multiple-choice questions (MCQs), matching or filling questions, short notes and essays and/or Clinical Examination. - i) The grade will be derived from FA (50%) and End-of-Rotation Examination (50%). - j) A student shall not pass the End-of-Rotation Examination during Junior and Senior Rotations in any subject unless they have passed the final clinical part of the examination. - k)If the combined grade in the final assessment is ≥"C", a student shall be deemed to have passed, provided this satisfies the relevant Regulation.
-However, if the combined grade is <"C", the student shall have failed, notwithstanding passing the clinical part. - 1) No compensation from other subjects shall be permitted; any failed End-of-Rotation Examination shall be repeated. - m) A student who fails a Clinical Examination for Junior- or Senior Rotation shall be required to repeat the Rotation for the same period before sitting a Supplementary Examination. - n) A student who fails a Junior Clinical Examination shall be permitted to progress to the Senior Rotation and repeat the Rotation during the Senior Rotation, provided they have the minimum required GPA to progress to the Senior Rotation.
+- a) There shall be the following examinations: end of Junior Rotation, end of Senior Rotation, and Final University Examinations. - b) The end of Junior Rotation University Examination shall be done at the end of each Junior Rotation in the Fourth Year. - c) The end of Junior Rotation University Examination shall comprise written paper(s), Objectively Structured Clinical Examination (OSCE) and Clinical Examinations. - d) The end of Senior Rotation shall be at the end of each Senior Rotation, and account for FA of the Final University Examination. - e) The end of Senior Rotation examination shall comprise written paper(s), OSCE and Clinical Examinations. - f) The Final University Examination shall be done at the end of the Fifth Year, during which External Examiners shall be invited. - g) The Final University Examination shall comprise written paper(s), OSCE and Clinical Examinations. - h) For each Clinical Rotation, there shall be at least two (2) Clinical FAs: - (i) Logbook wherein a student records prescribed cases clerked from outpatient clinics, wards, procedures observed/assisted, or performed; logbook shall contribute 50% to FA; - (ii) Mid-rotation assessment comprising a written paper in the form of multiple-choice questions (MCQs), matching or filling questions, short notes and essays and/or Clinical Examination.

+- i) The proportional contribution for written and clinical examinations in summative assessment shall be 40% & 60% respectively. - j) The grade will be derived from FA (50%) and End-of-Rotation Examination (50%). - k) A student shall not pass the End-of-Rotation Examination during Junior and Senior Rotations in any subject unless they have passed the final clinical part of the examination. - l) If the combined grade in the final assessment is \geq "C", a student shall be deemed to have passed, provided this satisfies the relevant Regulation.
+However, if the combined grade is < "C", the student shall have failed, notwithstanding passing the clinical part. - m) A student who fails a Clinical Examination for Junior- or Senior Rotation shall be required to repeat the Rotation for the same length of period when next offered before sitting a Supplementary Examination. - n) A student who fails a Junior Clinical Examination shall be required to register, repeat the rotation, and sit for the examination when next offered and pass before progressing to Senior Rotation - o) No student shall be allowed to progress to senior clinical rotation before passing all junior clinical rotations.